snowch/biginsight-examples/examples/Ambari/README.md

 ../../gradlew ListService
 ```

 ServiceCheck will check HDFS by default.
-You can other services with -Pservice=<name>.
+You can check other services with -Pservice=<name>.
 For Example:

 ```
 ../../gradlew ServiceCheck -Pservice=YARN
 ```
-e